GsDevKit/ServiceVM/tode/README.md

 * **[demo steps}**

-* shut down the web browser and server vm (at the tODE command prompt):
+* shut down the service vms (at the tODE command prompt):

  ```Shell
   ./webServer --stop                      # stop web server when done